10 Warning Signs of Mold Toxicity: How Your HVAC System Could Be Affecting Your Health

 How HVAC Systems Can Make Mold Worse (or Better)

 Now let’s shift gears a bit and talk about your HVAC system.
-Your heating and cooling system plays a huge role in controlling indoor humidity and airflow—two big players in the mold game.
+Your heating and cooling system plays a huge role in controlling indoor humidity and airflow, which are two big players in the mold game.

 If you’ve got a traditional forced-air system with ductwork, you could be dealing with: